Using gcloud for Virtual Machines

 Update our Ubuntu VM

-The above command will connect you to the remote Linux server, or the VM.
+The above command will connect you to the remote Linux virtual machine server.
 The VM will include a recently updated version of Ubuntu 20.04, but it may not be completely updated.
 Thus the first thing we need to do is update our machines.
-On Ubuntu, use the following two commands to update your machines, which you should run also:
+Since this is an Ubuntu machine, use the following two commands to update your machines:

 sudo apt update